By MICHAEL GINGOLD

 We were also building the Hollywood of the movie, because the idea was not to recreate it realistically.
 It was, on the contrary, to create my version of Hollywood, the one that we all have in our unconscious minds.
 Like, even if someone has never been there, they still have an image of it, you know?
 And that was the idea, to be not totally realistic but have a kind of enhanced vision of Hollywood that fit the story.

-The role of an aging actress was likely to hit home with anyone you approached to be in it, so what was the casting process for Elisabeth, and how did you Demi Moore wind up with the part?
+The role of an aging actress was likely to hit home with anyone you approached to be in it, so what was the casting process for Elisabeth, and how did Demi Moore wind up with the part?

-I knew this was going to be the toughest part of the film, because it’s the strongest but at the same time the scariest part to go for as an actress, because it kind of hits your own phobia.
+I knew this was going to be the toughest part of the film, since it’s the strongest but at the same time the scariest part to go for as an actress, because it kind of hits your own phobia.
 The way things took shape with Demi, I believe we met at a time when the movie was right for both of us.
 I wrote this movie when I was questioning certain things in my life and wanted to address those issues, and I believe Demi was ready to accept a part that was that challenging.
 I think, and this is just my interpretation, that she was already dealing with that kind of questioning, and she was ready to confront that in a way that was creative for her.

 Before we met, I read her autobiography [INSIDE OUT], and I discovered another side of her person that I didn’t know through her films.
 I experienced the incredible journey she’d had in her life.
 She really started from nothing, and built herself up alone in a very independent way, in a very innovative way, in a very male-dominated industry.
 She took a lot of risks.
 She was ahead of her time in many ways, and was thinking outside the box on many things.
 I wasn’t aware of that side of her personality, and when I discovered that, I felt she had the resources to really jump into the story, because I knew ir was going to be challenging.